13 DNS allows for human-readable addresses

 \[ \overbrace{\text{blog}}^{\text{Subdomain}}.\overbrace{\underbrace{\text{example}}_{\text{Domain Name}}.\underbrace{\text{com}}_{\text{Top-Level Domain}}}^{\text{Root Domain}} \]

-I think it’d be fun to have my own top-level domain, so it’s unfortunate that owning a top-level domain is not something to do on a whim.
+If you feel, like me, that it would be fun to own a top-level domain, you’ll be sad to learn that it’s not something to do on a whim.
 In 2012, the initial application fee was $185,000.

-Subdomains are a way to specify a part of a domain, usually to signify to users that its for a distinct purpose.
+Subdomains are a way to specify a part of a domain, usually to signify to users that it is for a distinct purpose.
 You can generally register as many subdomains as you want against a root domain.

 DNS is configured by giving the proper IP Address information to the domain name registrar where you bought your domain.
 There’s often some minor configuration on the server side as well to let the server know where it lives.

-There are a variety of different domain name registrars.
-Each of the big 3 has their own and there are a number of others including Namecheap (my personal favorite as it is indeed, cheap), Cloudflare, and GoDaddy.
+There are a variety of domain name registrars.
+AWS, Azure, and GCP each have their own registrar; there are a number of independent registrars including Namecheap (my personal favorite as it is, indeed, cheap), Cloudflare, and GoDaddy.
+You can use any registrar to configure a domain irrespective of where the server actually lives.

 Once you’ve purchased your domain, you need to configure the public DNS records of your domain to point to the IP Address you want.
 Configuration of DNS is done by way of records.
 Records map a path or host to a target.

-Depending on the type of mapping, records fall into a number of different categories, but there are only a few you’re likely to see:
+Records fall into a number of categories, but there are only a few you’re likely to see:

-• A records (or their IPv6 cousin AAAA records) map a domain to an actual IP Address.
+• A records (or their IPv6 cousin AAAA records) map a domain to an IP Address.

 • CNAME records alias subdomains to another record.

-• NS records tells the DNS server to forward the request on to another namespace server.
+• NS records tell the DNS server to forward the request to another namespace server.
 This is usually only used by big organizations that run their own domain name servers for their subdomains.

 When you go to configure DNS with your domain name registrar, you’ll configure the records in a record table.
 Here’s an imaginary DNS record table for the domain \(\text{example.com}\):